peteroupc/peteroupc.github.io/colorgen.md

 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
 - The term _linearized_ refers to RGB colors with a linear relationship of emitted light (rather than perceived light).
 - The term _nonlinearized_ refers to RGB colors that are not linearized (generally with a more or less linear relationship of perceived light).<sup>[(3)](#Note3)</sup>
-- The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 color matching functions.
+- The term _D65 white point_ means the white point determined by the CIE's D65 illuminant, which approximates daylight at a correlated color temperature of 6500 kelvins, and the CIE 1931 color matching functions.
-- The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 color matching functions.
+- The term _D50 white point_ means the white point determined by the CIE's D50 illuminant, which approximates daylight at a correlated color temperature of 5000 kelvins, and the CIE 1931 color matching functions.

 <a id=Utility_Functions></a>
 ### Utility Functions